Kohl's ousts CEO Buchanan after investigation into some vendor transactions

 Kohl’s ousts CEO Buchanan after investigation into some vendor transactions

-Kohl’s has terminated CEO Ashley Buchanan, who had just started at the department store chain’s helm in January, after an investigation determined that he directed the retailer to engage in vendor transactions that involved undisclosed conflicts of interest.
+Kohl’s said it has terminated its new CEO Ashley Buchanan after an investigation determined that he directed the retailer to engage in vendor transactions that involved undisclosed conflicts of interest.

+Kohl’s named Chairman Michael Bender as interim CEO, effective immediately.
+In connection with the appointment, Bender will step down as a member of the board’s audit, compensation and nominating and environmental, social and governance committee, according to the retailer’s regulatory filing.

+The news comes less than four months after Buchanan, who had been previously the CEO of arts and crafts chain Michaels, took over the job on January 15.
+Buchanan’s appointment marks the third CEO for Kohl’s in three years as the department store struggles to reverse sluggish sales.

 Kohl’s said Thursday that Buchanan’s firing is unrelated to its performance, financial reporting, results of operations and did not involve any of its other employees.

 Kohl’s will conduct a search for a permanent CEO and said it will name a new chair in due course.
-The company couldn’t be immediately be reached for comments.
+The company couldn’t be immediately be reached for comment.
+Buchanan didn’t immediately return a message sent to his Linkedin account.

-The news comes nearly four months after Buchanan, who had been the CEO of arts and crafts chain Michaels, took over the job in January.
+According to the Securities and Exchange Commission filing, Buchanan’s termination follows a probe conducted by outside counsel and overseen by the board’s audit committee.
+It found Buchanan had directed Kohl’s to conduct business with a vendor founded by an individual with whom Buchanan has a personal relationship on “highly unusual terms favorable to the vendor” and that he also caused Kohl’s to enter into a multimillion-dollar consulting agreement with the same individual who was a part of the consulting team.

+It also found that in neither case did Buchanan disclose this relationship as required under Kohl’s code of ethics.

 Buchanan had succeeded Tom Kingsbury, who stayed on as an adviser and is retaining his position on Kohl’s board until his retirement next month.
 Kingsbury served as Kohl’s interim CEO in December 2022 and was named its permanent leader in February 2023.

-Shares of the company, based in Menomonee Falls, Wisconsin, rose 6.4% in morning trading.
+Shares of the company, based in Menomonee Falls, Wisconsin, rose nearly 9% in late morning trading.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.